mfriedrichs10/mfriedrichs/README.md

 A stratified train-test split is performed on each dataset, with 80% of the data assigned to training set and 20% assigned to test set.
 Parameter tuning for each machine learning algorithm is performed on the training set using 10-fold cross validation.
 The average accuracy and standard deviation is evaluated for each parameter.
+Accuracy is being considered the primary evaluation metric given that the target classes are nearly balanced, and not one class is prefered over the other.

 Once the ideal parameters have been identified, the training set is used to fit the model and predictions are then made on the test set.
 A confusion matrix and classification reports are generated to display the results.